stevinus1/sw360rest_tools/README.md

 All GET methods are only capable of returning the information shown in the templates above.
 All searches by name are case insensitive.

-- get_all: Takes a name fragment and type as strings, and returns a list of dictionaries containing short summary data about all objects of that type that contain that name fragment.
+- get_all: Takes a type as a string, and returns a list of dictionaries containing short summary data about all objects of that type.

-- get_object: Takes a name/fullName/email and type as strings, and returns a dictionary for the corresponding object containing all available data (for releases, the script will also request version).
+- get_object_by_name: Takes a name/fullName/email and type as strings, and returns a dictionary for the corresponding object (for releases, the script will also request version).

-- get_id: Takes a name/fullName/email and a type as strings, and returns the string Id of that object (for releases, the script will also request version).
+- get_object_by_id: Takes an Id and type as strings, and returns a dictionary for the corresponding object (for releases, the script will also request version).

-- get_field: Takes a name/fullName/email, a field and a type as strings, and returns the specified field of that object (for releases, the script will also request version).
-The return type will be the type of that field.
+- get_id_by_name: Takes a name/fullName/email and a type as strings, and returns the string Id of that object (for releases, the script will also request version).